jonluca/har-to-openapi/README.md

   logErrors?: boolean;
   // a string, regex, or callback to filter urls for inclusion urlFilter?: string | RegExp | ((url: string) => boolean | Promise<boolean>);
+  // when we encounter a URL, try and parameterize it, such that something like
+  // GET /uuids/123e4567-e89b-12d3-a456-426655440000 becomes GET /uuids/{uuid}
+  attemptToParameterizeUrl?: boolean;
+  // when we encounter a path without a response or with a response that does not have 2xx, dont include it dropPathsWithoutSuccessfulResponse?: boolean;
 }
 ```